juhachmann/not_amazon_bookstore_api/README.md

   - Reprice your books by given percentage rates
 * Mock Datasource
   - You may add any other datasource or continue with a mock non persinting default
-* UI Ready-to-use
+* Ready-to-use UI
-  - Very basic UI built with pure PHP, ideal for begginers learning to interact with APIs
+  - Basic UI built with pure php, good for beginners learning to interact with APIs
 * UI Language: Portuguese (PT-BR)

 <div align="center">